nestattacked/jest-mysql-diff/README.md

 # Make it fast

-MysqlDiffer will read whole database and it will make test become very slow.
+MysqlDiffer will read whole database and make tests become very slow.
 Running Mysql in memory can speed it up.

 In unix system, there is a directory `/dev/shm`, it works just like normal file system except it keeps data in momery instead of disk.
+So just set Mysql data directory to it.

 # API